Friday 17 September 2021

 Rose Family Factory by Ada Van Hoorebeke was first shown at the group exhibition:

-along with work by Okka-Esther Hungerbühler, Sonja Yakovleva and Ulrika Segerberg.
+with work by Okka-Esther Hungerbühler, Sonja Yakovleva, Ulrika Segerberg, Ada Van Hoorebeke

 30 August - 1 November 2020 at the Städtische Galerie Nordhorn